hentity/site/posts/pacman.md

         return worst_value
 ```

 UCB helps to handle the search space explosion, while minimax allows the agent to execute precise, no-risk move sequences.
-A similar defensive version of the bot was also developed.
+A defensive version of the bot was also developed using the same search algorithm with a defense-focused evaluation function.

 ### Testing the bot

 In its [final implementation](https://github.com/COMP90054-2023s2/a3-team_39), the bot was able to evaluate tens of thousands of game states per second and searched up to 30 moves ahead on each turn (depending on how open the map was).
 The bot took the most efficient paths to find food, and often surprised me with clever interceptions and close escapes.
 Had I done it?
-Was there a light at the end of the tunnel for my gaming performance?
+Was there light at the end of the tunnel for my gaming career?

 Unfortunately, the answer remains a resounding no. Although the bot could draw on orders of magnitude more compute than my own biological hardware, it was fundamentally limited by (1) its limited long-term planning and (2) its inability to learn.